-Ramadan normally lasts 29-30 days, with the beginning and end marked by the first sighting of crescent moon.
-For Muslims living in areas with polar day or polar night, following the timetable of the nearest country with distinct day and night is more commonly accepted than following the timetable of Mecca which was declared in a Fatwas.
+Ramadan normally lasts 29–30 days, with the beginning and end marked by the first sighting of the crescent moon.
+Following the timetable of the nearest country with distinct days and night is more commonly accepted by Muslims living in areas with polar days or polar nights than following the timetable of Mecca, which was declared in a fatwa.

-The beginning date of Ramadan always falls on the same day of Islamic Calendar which is a lunar calendar based on the motion of the moon, but varies from year to year on Gregorian Calendar (a solar calendar).
+The beginning date of Ramadan always falls on the same day as the Islamic Calendar, which is a lunar calendar based on the motion of the moon but varies from year to year on the Gregorian Calendar (a solar calendar).
 And the exact beginning time may vary slightly by locality depending on the visual sighting of the new moon.
 The dates given below are approximate:

 How to enjoy it

-Ramadan is imbued with many cultural practices that many tourists might not know of, but will surely make their trip much more immersive and infusive!
-To make your trip to Muslims-majority countries during Ramadan more enjoyable, here we summarize several practical tips:
+Ramadan is imbued with many cultural practices that many tourists may not be aware of, but which will undoubtedly enhance and enrich their trip!
+To make your trip to Muslim-majority countries during Ramadan more enjoyable, here we summarize several practical tips:

-Do enjoy the advantages of Ramadan.
+Enjoy the advantages of Ramadan.
 In many ways, Ramadan is a good time for traveling.
-The streets and tourist places are less crowded and less busy than usual.
-The hotel prices tend to be at their lowest of the year during Ramadan (excluding Eid al-Fitr when the prices rise up again).
+The streets and tourist attractions are less crowded and busier than usual.
+The hotel prices tend to be at their lowest of the year during Ramadan (excluding Eid al-Fitr, when the prices rise again).
 And the flight deals may be very good.

-Downtown Amman, Jordan at dust.
-Photography by Gene Tobia.
+Downtown Amman, Jordan, at dusk Photography by Gene Tobia.

 Do wish everyone a very blessed Ramadan by saying "Ramadan Mubarak" or "Ramadan Kareem".

-Do savor the silence.
+Savor the silence.
 At sunset, almost all Muslims gather at home with their families and friends for iftar.
 So the streets are empty, and the city is silent.
-Everything is closed except for some major hotels and restaurants opening for tourists.
-One minute you see the streets filled with shoppers purchasing food for iftar, the next minutes you feel like you are the last person on earth.
+Everything is closed except for some major hotels and restaurants that are opening for tourists.
+One minute you see the streets filled with shoppers purchasing food for iftar, and the next minute you feel like you are the last person on earth.
 Savor the moment!

 A empty street in Chefchaouen, Morocco

-Do enjoy the nights.
+Enjoy the nights.
 The nights are the real days during Ramadan.
-Practicing Muslims offer night prayers in major mosques or open courtyard outside mosques for an hour and half and usually start after iftar.
-They stand, sit or prostrate when the imam recites passages of the Quran.
-Many tourists would like to see the night prayers held in open courtyard outside mosques and enjoy the night breeze there.
-After the prayers, shops and cafes open for business again, and streets and the city come to life all over again.
-Several popular venues and hotels will have Ramadan themed nights.
+Practicing Muslims offer night prayers in major mosques or in open courtyards outside mosques for an hour and a half, and usually start after iftar.
+They stand, sit, or prostrate when the imam recites passages from the Quran.
+Many tourists would like to see the night prayers held in the open courtyards outside mosques and enjoy the night breeze there.
+After the prayers, shops and cafes open for business again, and the streets and the city come to life all over again.
+Several popular venues and hotels will have Ramadan-themed nights.

 The Djemaa el Fna Square in Marrakech, Morocco is one of the hottest nightspots.

-Do soak up the festival atmosphere.
-In many Muslim countries, beautiful colored lanterns and blinking lights are hung in houses, mosques, shopping malls, business places, public squares and across city streets to add to the festivities of Ramadan.
+Soak up the festival atmosphere.
+In many Muslim countries, beautiful colored lanterns and blinking lights are hung in houses, mosques, shopping malls, business places, public squares, and across city streets to add to the festivities of Ramadan.
 Looking across the skyline at night, you will see the shining of colorful Ramadan ornaments.
-Restaurants of all kinds are adorned with special decorations, and provide themed folkloric events or music, making them a real occasion for iftar and "party".
-Crowds of people sit down together on chairs in restaurants or diners to share their experience of breaking the day's fast.
+Restaurants of all kinds are adorned with special decorations and provide themed folkloric events or music, making them a real occasion for iftar and "party."
+Crowds of people sit down together on chairs in restaurants or diners to share their experiences of breaking the day's fast.

 Beautiful colored lanterns shining in the night.
 Photography by Gene Tobia.

-Do be mindful and respectful of the local customs and traditions.
+Be mindful and respectful of the local customs and traditions.
 Most Muslims take the holy month very seriously.
 They fast from sunrise to sunset, though they don't expect non-Muslims to fast too.
-But to show your respect towards them, please try not to eat, drink (water, alcohol) or smoke in open public (streets, squares, etc.) during the daytime.
+But to show your respect towards them, please Try not to eat, drink (water, alcohol), or smoke in open public (streets, squares, etc.) during the daytime.

-Do dress conservatively.
+Dress conservatively.
 As Ramadan is a highly religious month, people, especially women, are expected to cover up more than usual.
-Tops covering the arms up to the elbow and loose trousers extending to the ankles are well recommended.
+Tops covering the arms up to the elbow and long trousers extending to the ankles are well recommended.
 Keeping a shawl handy to cover yourself when necessary is also a good practice.

 Do be informed of and prepared for the differences.
-Many supermarkets and malls will operate on regular hours, but will close earlier before sunset for a time of iftar, and then reopen after iftar to late night.
+Many supermarkets and malls will operate on regular hours but will close earlier, before sunset, for iftar and then reopen after iftar until late at night.
 Many restaurants and cafes stay closed until sunset.

-The first call to prayer, often a loud siren, occurs in early morning, which may awaken light sleepers or people staying near a mosque.
+The first call to prayer, often accompanied by a loud siren, occurs in the early morning, which may awaken light sleepers or people staying near a mosque.
 Thus, earplugs can be useful essentials!

 Don't panic.
-As a tourist, you can buy and consume food, drinks or even alcohol in major hotels, tourist restaurants and western cafes in daytime during Ramadan as they open for business as usual.
-Government offices, banks, tourist attractions (museums, historical sites) are open, although may close earlier before sunset to allow staff to go home to enjoy the iftar.
-And people maintain their high spirits despite being hungry, thirsty and tired.
+As a tourist, you can buy and consume food, drinks, or even alcohol in major hotels, tourist restaurants, and western cafes in the daytime during Ramadan, as they are open for business as usual.
+Government offices, banks, and tourist attractions (museums, historical sites) are open, although some may close earlier, before sunset, to allow staff to go home and enjoy the iftar.
+And people maintain their high spirits despite being hungry, thirsty, and tired.

 Major hotels operate during Ramadan as usual.

-Visiting Muslim-majority countries during Ramadan enables you to immerse yourself deeply into their ancient traditions, making it a spiritual and incredible experience that you will treasure for a lifetime.
+When you visit Muslim-majority countries during Ramadan, you can learn a lot about their ancient traditions.
+This is a spiritual and amazing experience that you will remember for the rest of your life.
 Tailor-make a special tour during Ramadan, and get a memorable experience.
 For any questions, please contact us at .